Start9Labs/docs/src/device-guides/windows/tor.md

 # Connecting over Tor (Windows)

-1. Unfortunately, <a href="https://torproject.org" target="_blank">Tor Project</a> no longer publishes a standalone Tor binary for Windows, so the recommended way to get it is with the Tor Browser Bundle.
-You can download it <a href="https://www.torproject.org/download/" target="_blank">here</a>.
+1. Unfortunately, [Tor Project](https://torproject.org) no longer publishes a standalone Tor binary for Windows, so the recommended way to get it is with the Tor Browser Bundle.
+You can download it [here](https://www.torproject.org/download/).

 1. Once it is downloaded, run the installer by right clicking on it and selecting "Run as Administrator".